heliopsis/ezforms-bundle/Heliopsis/eZFormsBundle/Resources/doc/01-form-providers.md

 ### ContentTypeIdentifierMap

-The bundle includes a utility provider class to map form types to content types identifiers.
-You can use it for a type of content with a specific form.
-Content Type Identifiers can be read from the administration interface (in the _details_ tab of the content view) or you can explicitly set them when creating contentType using the public API.
+Maps _ContentType_ identifiers to form types.

-Define a new service using the `ContentTypeIdentifierMap` class and add a call to the `addFormType` method for each of your contents:
+Define a new service using the `ContentTypeIdentifierMap` class and add a call to the `addFormType` method for each of your content types:

 ```yaml
 # Acme/FormsBundle/Resources/config/services.yml